vmware/terraform-provider-vcfa/TESTING.md

 The test suite will prioritize testing core infrastructure component resources such *vCenter server* and *NSX Manager*.
 After the prioritized tests are run, it will create these components so that they can be shared with the next tests that rely on it.
+This saves a lot of time because almost every tests relies on core components, but their creation takes time.
 The test snippet helpers in `vcfa_common_test.go` are flexible and can either return `data` or `resource` snippet for these components.

-The prioritization and core component sharing functionality **can be skipped** by using `-vcfa-skip-priority-tests` flag.
+The prioritization and core component sharing functionality **can be disabled** by using `-vcfa-skip-priority-tests` flag.
 The penalty is prolonged test execution time.

-The prioritization itself has some technical specific to how it is being run.
-Go test framework does not offer test priority specification and test order is never guaranteed.
-However, while the goal of test suite is to try and share core components (especially the ones that take long time to create) - these components must still be tested with their respective tests.
-As a result, there is some specifics in the testing implementation - the vCenter server and NSX Manager tests are always run the first ones and once only.
-Once their respective tests are run, the testing framework uses SDK functionality to create shared vCenter server and NSX Manager instances so that next tests can reuse them.

 **Note:** Go testing framework does not directly provide functionality to prioritize tests, therefore the priority tests are always executed as subtests of whichever test was triggered.
 Their